mmustafaolmez/Welch-s-t-test/README.md

+# Welch's t-test
-# Welch's t-test algorithm used to evaluate two groups in TDD research
+Welch's t-test algorithm used to evaluate two groups in TDD research